 The Visiting Medical Student Program enriches both Duke University School of Medicine and the visiting medical student.
-Applicants must be in good academic standing and actively progressing toward a Doctor of Medicine degree, and receive academic credit by the home school, at an LCME accredited institution, a Doctor of Osteopathic Medicine at an COCA accredited institution, or an approved/affiliated international institution.
+Applicants must be in good academic standing, receive academic credit by the home school for the visiting student experience, and be actively progressing toward a Doctor of Medicine degree at an affiliated LCME accredited institution, a Doctor of Osteopathic Medicine at an affiliated COCA accredited institution, or an approved/affiliated international institution.

 Application Information for MD and DO students:

 Duke University School of Medicine uses VSAS, the Visiting Student Application Service, to receive visiting medical student applications for students enrolled at US or Puerto Rico LCME accredited or COCA accredited Osteopathic institutions.
 To apply, please complete and submit a VSAS application for your preferred electives and dates.
-VSAS applications must be submitted no later than 60 days prior to the preferred start date.
+VSAS applications must be submitted no later than 60 days prior (no exceptions) to the elective period start date as noted in the elective catalog.
 Please note that we do have additional institutional requirements as noted in VSAS.
 Applications submitted with missing supplemental documentation will not be reviewed nor will the applicant be contacted regarding missing requirements.
 Incomplete applications will be denied via VSAS.
-For more information on VSAS, please visit http://www.aamc.org/programs/vsas/ or contact VSAS at email@example.com
+For more information on VSAS, please visit https://www.aamc.org/students/medstudents/vsas/ or contact VSAS at email@example.com

 Applicant Information for International and Canadian (LCME) medical students: